Religion Hearts Newborn Penii

 - The Utah legislature passed a fun bill that lets schools skip teaching sex education, or if they do teach, they have to teach it in a contraceptive-free/abstinence-only way.
 Unrelated but worth pointing out again: Utah residents watch more porn than anyone else in America.

-- The Pope hates Maryland now, seeing as they legalised the gay marriage.
+- The Pope hates Maryland now, seeing as they legalized the gay marriage.

 - In Iraq, 14 kids were stoned to death by Shi'ite militants because they were wearing “Western-style emo clothes and haircuts.”